Skip navigation

 Apple's cloud storage solution integrates seamlessly with iMovie, offering an elegant solution to storage woes.

-iCloud brings to the table the ability to store your iMovie projects and media files in the cloud.
+iCloud gives you the ability to store your iMovie projects and media files in the cloud.

 Need to switch devices?